 Consider the placement of information

 In your effort to be clear, you must consider the hierarchy of the copy.
-Not only the placement (I.e. Headers, subheaders and body) but also the effects of the font (bold, colors, italics).
+Not only the placement (I.e. Headers, subheaders, and body) but also the effects of the font (bold, colors, italics).
 Whatever your offer is it needs to be clear from the headline.
-If you offer is an eBook then a header like, Read our eBook, is much clearer than a headline about what you do.
+If your offer is an eBook then a header like, Read our eBook, is much clearer than a headline about what you do.
 You are not trying to sell them something on the landing page; you want them to read the eBook!

 Resist trendy language